 The Barrett paper showed that when standing genetic variation occurs, natural selection influences allele frequency and thus drives evolution.
 The results indicated changes in phenotype and the molecular mechanisms (▵Ser mutation) underlying this trait.
 This paper properly identified the connection of phenotype to genotype by function.

-The Bosse paper used bottom up analysis of genomic data to identify association between loci and fitness variables, suggesting polygenic selection.
+The Bosse paper used analysis of genomic data to identify association between loci and fitness variables, suggesting polygenic selection.
 The research team used extensive ecological and genomic data to connect underlying genotypic mechanisms to phenotypic changes.
 All three papers were investigating how genomic mechanisms that underlie phenotypic variation could be evolving via natural selection.
 And how that natural selection was influencing changes in both molecular mechanisms and phenotypic variation.
 These papers focused on using different methods to associate a particular gene or locus with variation in phenotype and attempted to provide more information about why that molecular mechanism may be connected to the phenotype.